The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 pandas.core.series.Series

 The result is a Pandas Series, which represents a sequence of values.
-Series also provides head, which displays the first few values in the Series and their labels.
+Series also provides head, which displays the first few values and their labels.

 pregordr.head()